flyve-mdm/glpi-plugin/README.md

 Flyve MDM is a mobile device management software that enables you to secure and manage all the mobile devices of your business via a unique web-based console (MDM).

-To get started, check out <https://flyve-mdm.com/>!
+To get started, check out [Flyve MDM Website](https://flyve-mdm.com/)!

 ## Table of contents